luapower/luapower-all/nw.md

 ### `win:activable() -> t|f`

 Get the activable flag (read-only).
-This is useful for creating toolboxes and popup menus that can be clicked on without stealing keyboard focus away from the main window.
+This is useful for creating popup menus that can be clicked on without stealing keyboard focus away from the main window.

+__NOTE:__ Only works with frameless windows.

 __NOTE:__ This [doesn't work](https://github.com/luapower/nw/issues/26) in Linux.